imransilvake/aifora-challenge/README.md

-# Aifora Test
+# Aifora Challenge
-Aifora test to implement a reusable “Workflow” component that is flexible and adaptable.
+Aifora test to implement a reusable “Workflow” component that is flexible and adaptable using Angular 7.

 <p align="center">
 	<img src="preview.png" width="100%">